karlseguin/monet/README.md

 end)
 ```

 Keep in mind that MonetDB automatically deallocates prepared statements on execution error.
-This is why having automatically management of prepared statements at the transaction level makes sense (since a failure to execute probably means the transaction ends).
+This is why having automatic management of prepared statements at the transaction level makes sense (since a failure to execute probably means the transaction ends).
 It's much more complicated at the connection level (especially when you add the indirection of the pool).